Hair Transplants in Canada: Complete Patient Guide (2026)

 6. Is a hair transplant painful?

-7. What are the common risks or side effects?
+7. What are the risks of a hair transplant?

-Side effects can include swelling, redness, minor bleeding, scabbing, or temporary numbness at the donor or recipient sites.
-Serious complications are rare when the procedure is performed by a qualified surgeon.
+Potential side effects can include swelling, redness, scabbing, temporary numbness, or minor discomfort.
+Serious complications are uncommon when the procedure is performed by an experienced, licensed surgeon.

 9. How do I choose the right hair transplant clinic?